AdguardTeam/DnsLibs/CODE_STYLE.md

 ### Naming
 - under_score naming for classes, members, functions and variables
-- UNDER_SCORE naming for constants, enums
+- UNDER_SCORE naming for constants, enum constants
 - Namespaces:
     - We use `ag` namespace for our classes
     - We use `namespace ... {}` for declarations (usually in headers)